 Some choose to contact a mail order compounding pharmacy, get some independent lab tests done, and have a “phone consultation” with one of their doctors.

 The Nuts and Bolts of DIY Testosterone Injections

 If you think you might need TRT and haven’t been officially diagnosed as hypogonadal by a doctor yet there is an option that doesn’t involve the record-hungry healthcare system: Get the test done privately and pay in cash.
 You don’t need a doctor to read the test results.
-If you’re testosterone is low, contact a compounding pharmacy or hormone replacement / anti-aging clinic that doesn’t take health insurance.
+If your testosterone is low, contact a compounding pharmacy or hormone replacement / anti-aging clinic that doesn’t take health insurance.
 You can take the shots yourself in the privacy and comfort of your own home; it won’t be on your medical records; and you won’t end up spending much more than you would with co-pays to the doctor and pharmacy if you’d gone the traditional route.

 The Legality of Mail Order Testosterone: